owncloud-archive/documentation/user_manual/files/encryption.rst

 Files Encryption
 ================

-ownCloud ships a encryption app, which enables encryption of all files stored in your ownCloud.
+ownCloud ships an encryption app, which enables encryption of all files stored in your ownCloud.
 Once the encryption app is enabled by the admin, all your files will be encrypted automatically.
-Encryption and decryption always happens server-side.
+Encryption and decryption always happens on the server-side.
 This enables the user to continue to use all the other apps to view and edit their data.
 But this also means that the server administrator could intercept your data.
 Server-Side encryption is especially useful if you